 What are Investment Properties?

 Investment properties are the type of real estate bought by individuals with a return of investment in mind.
-Most people choose to purchase an investment property to either resell it in the future, gain income by having it rented or both.
+Most people choose to purchase an investment property to either resell it in the future, gain income by having it rented, or both.
 One can keep the investment property in the long term while some choose to renovate the said property and sell it at a much higher price.
+For example, the houses of Deca Clark are suitable to be second homes or rented out as vacation lodging since the residential development has a pool resort and a wake park.

 What are the pros of investing in property?